 The school has come a long way since the first classes in engineering disciplines were offered in 1906.
 Jason Dziegielewski, Digital Communications Manager took time out to discuss their AxisTV digital signage system.

-Ronald Tutor Hall has fourteen 42-inch NEC LCD panels displaying AxisTV.
-There are four more panels with interactive SMARTBoard capabilities that revert to AxisTV bulletin screensavers, ensuring no messaging opportunities are missed.
+Ronald Tutor Hall has fourteen NEC LCD panels displaying AxisTV.
+There are four more panels with interactive SMARTBoard capabilities that revert to AxisTV playlists, ensuring no messaging opportunities are missed.
 “Student services is the main focus of this building’s first two floors, so it’s a high traffic area.
 Faculty, staff, students and visitors all get their first impression from the digital signage,” comments Dziegielewski.

 Over 80 percent of the school’s AxisTV content is sourced from automated feeds.
-Bulletins are primarily event related, with schedules being pulled from PerlCal – a system the school has used for over ten years.
-They adapted the legacy software to the newer technology by importing data with AxisTV’s schedule bulletin feature.
+Messages are primarily event related, with schedules being pulled from PerlCal – a system the school has used for over ten years.
+They adapted the legacy software to the newer technology by importing data into AxisTV on an automated schedule.
 “The flexibility of AxisTV allowed us to add on versus replace,” says Dziegielewski.

 USC and Viterbi promotional ads also run on the screens for the benefit of campus visitors.
 “In the case of visitors, the system is a PR tool in addition to a communications tool.”
 Dziegielewski expands, “It gives that wow factor that we want to project to prospective students and visitors.
 It shows that we’re technologically advanced, and that we don’t just advertise what we do.
 We do it.”

 Future plans focus on both expanding the capabilities of the AxisTV system, as well as the overall digital signage presence.
 “We’re looking for ways to incorporate more content and different content.
 We’re investigating the best ways to automate our processes,” explains Dziegielewski.